Presenting a number of strategies for creating a meaningful site-visitor experience

 The first UX skill anyone learns is to shift their thinking from the requirements of the system and business to the experience of the user. ~Jared M. Spool

 - website froze or crashed

-- purchase could not complete of on for first attempt
+- purchase could not complete on first attempt

-- tried cheap jerseys to access a website Pics that was down temporarily
+- tried to access a website that was down temporarily

-- purchase, apparently completed, actually didn’t go cheap nba jerseys through
+- purchase, apparently completed, actually didn’t go through

 Web Design (and internet marketing success) is tied to this idea:

 Humans Love Convenience